All Articles

 Dollar-cost averaging is a strategy that can help protect investors from market volatility.
 Rather than attempting to time lump-sum investments based on the market conditions, dollar-cost averaging involves regularly investing fixed amounts — regardless of market fluctuations.

-This can help you develop a more disciplined approach to investing by eliminating emotional decisions1 surrounding market highs and lows.
+This strategy can help you develop a more disciplined approach to investing by addressing emotional decisions1 surrounding market highs and lows.
 It may also pave the way for you to take advantage of market downturns by allowing the purchase of more shares when prices are low and fewer shares when prices are high.

 Over time, dollar-cost averaging may reduce the average cost per share, potentially lessening the impact of short-term economic shifts.